gtod/postgres-json/doc/api.md

 'repeatable-read-rw
 ```

 The isolation level to use for WITH-MODEL-TRANSACTION.
-By the
+For models
-nature of Postgres-JSON can only be REPEATABLE-READ-RW or
+that maintain history can only be REPEATABLE-READ-RW or
 SERIALIZABLE-RW.
+For models without history could conceivably be
+READ-COMMITTED-RW.

 #### incompatible-transaction-setting
 *Condition*